How can this article help me?

 Each version of Quicken evolves from prior versions.
 Over time, the core product changes drastically from the much older versions, which may cause problems when you upgrade to a newer version.
 Intermediate versions of Quicken serve as translators in the upgrade process.
 So before you take that giant leap forward, you may want to install an intermediate version of Quicken first.
-Don't worry - there isn't anything extra you need to buy and we provide the links to download what you need right here in this article.
+Don't worry - there isn't anything that you need to pay for because we provide the links to download what you need right here in this article.

 Does this affect me?

 This is not something you'll have to do whatsoever if you are using Quicken 2004 or newer, or any version for the Mac.
 But let's say you are currently using Quicken for Windows 2001 and want to upgrade to Quicken for Windows 2014.
 You will want to install Quicken 2004 first (the intermediate version) so your file can convert properly to the newer format.
 Once your file has been properly converted, then you can install Quicken 2014 and convert your file again.
 It's like taking small, careful steps instead of one giant leap.

 The first 6 versions of Quicken for Windows were called Quicken 1, Quicken 2, etc. After Quicken 6, we started using the year as a convention for naming our software.
 That started with Quicken 98.

 Here's how you'll decide which intermediate product (or products) to use for safe conversions.
 Do not install your new version until completely the first step(s).